-Despite these developments, there was in the first half of the nineteenth century a continued call for change and reform in the University, which in part reflected the political movements of the country as a whole.
+Despite these developments, there was in the first half of the 19th century a continued call for change and reform in the University, which in part reflected the political movements of the country as a whole.
 The election as Chancellor of Prince Albert the Prince Consort in 1847 is an indication of the strength of the movement for reform, and in 1850 a Royal Commission was appointed to inquire into the two ancient universities of Oxford and Cambridge.
 The Commission's report resulted in the promulgation of new Statutes for Cambridge in the Cambridge University Act of 1856.
 These Statutes have been much revised since their first appearance, but the form of government which they embodied has remained as a framework.
 The ultimate authority in the University was at first the Senate, the whole body of graduates, together with the Chancellor, Vice-Chancellor, and doctors.

 All important powers of this body came in time to be exercised by those of its members holding official positions in the University or Colleges (the Regent House), who in turn elect a proportion of members of the executive body, the Council.
 Curriculum and the content of examinations were the responsibility of another elected body, the General Board of the Faculties (which began in 1882), while the Financial Board (now the Finance Committee of the Council) dealt with accounting and the management of the University's estate.
 Committees or boards concerned with teaching within individual disciplines developed into systematic Faculties during the inter-war years.
 Each Faculty has its own managing board and degree committee.